 Trust is central, therefore, to the proper functioning of our American system of justice, and is a principal tenet upon which the entire legal profession is founded.

 At the annual meeting of its House of Delegates in July 2000, the American Bar Association (ABA) adopted a resolution reaffirming the core values of the legal profession, which included the lawyer’s duty to maintain “undivided loyalty” to the client and to “avoid conflicts of interest” with the client.
 The ABA codified and expanded upon these core values in its Model Rules of Professional Conduct.
 The Model Rules were first adopted by the ABA House of Delegates in 1983, and have since been adopted by the state bar associations in 49 of 50 states, plus the District of Columbia.
 Failure to adhere to the bar rules of each state may result in disciplinary action against the attorney – even loss of license to practice law.

 The Model Rules expressly prohibit all lawyers from representing a client whenever a conflict of interest exists, commenting further that “[l]oyalty and independent judgment are essential elements in the lawyer’s relationship to a client.”
-It is therefore imperative that the attorney avoids and eliminates any conflict of interest between himself and his client – whether real or merely perceived – or else the attorney must withdraw from representing the client with whom the conflict exists.
+It is therefore imperative that the attorney avoids any conflict of interest between himself and his client – whether real or merely perceived – and the attorney must decline to represent, or withdraw from representing, the client with whom a conflict exists.

 So, what is a conflict of interest, anyway?
 We know that they are to be avoided, but what does one look like in real terms?

 Another Current Client: where the attorney already represents another individual whose interests are in opposition to the newly appointed defendant;

 Former Client or Third Person: where the attorney previously represented another individual or owes a duty to a third party and those interests are in opposition to the newly appointed defendant;